cs-fullstack-2019-spring/project3-mern-DB225/README.md

 - Create an offset const in your code so you can easily change the number of tweets a user sees on the Home page

 ### DIFFICULT FOLLOW CHALLENGE
-- Include an additional page to show tweets people you follow
+- Include an additional page to show tweets of people you follow
 - - Add friends from the all tweets page by clicking on the “star” next to their name.